-- standard custodian and account fees, including any standard bank costs for the custody of foreign assets abroad; - costs of printing and dispatching statutory sales documentation intended for investors (annual and semi-annual reports, Sales Prospectus, Key Information Document); - costs of publishing the annual and semi-annual reports, the issue and redemption prices and, if applicable, the distributions or reinvestments and the liquidation report; - costs of setting up and using a durable medium, except in the case of information concerning fund mergers and measures in connection with investment limit infringements or calculation errors when ascertaining the share value; - costs of auditing the sub-fund by the sub-fund's auditor; - costs incurred by the Company for asserting and enforcing legal claims on behalf of the sub-fund, as well as for defending claims raised against the Company at the cost of the sub-fund; - An explanation of the BVI method is published on the website of BVI Bundesverband Investment und Asset Management e.V. (www.bvi.de).
+- standard custodian and account fees, including any standard bank costs for the custody of foreign assets abroad; - costs of printing and dispatching statutory sales documentation intended for investors (annual and semi-annual reports, Sales Prospectus, Key Information Document); - costs of publishing the annual and semi-annual reports, the issue and redemption prices and, if applicable, the distributions or reinvestments and the liquidation report; - costs of setting up and using a durable medium specified in a contract or by law, except in the case of information concerning mergers of investment funds and except in the case of information on measures in connection with investment limit infringements or calculation errors when calculating the share value; - costs of auditing the sub-fund by the sub-fund's auditor; - costs incurred by the Company for asserting and enforcing legal claims on behalf of the sub-fund, as well as for defending claims raised against the Company at the cost of the sub-fund; - fees and costs charged by public authorities in relation to the sub-fund; - costs of legal and tax advice in connection with the sub-fund;

+3 An explanation of the BVI method is published on the website of BVI Bundesverband Investment und Asset Management e.V. (www.bvi.de).

-- fees and costs charged by public authorities in relation to the sub-fund; - costs of legal and tax advice in connection with the sub-fund; - costs and any charges that may arise in connection with the acquisition and/or use or designation of a benchmark or financial index; - costs of appointing proxies; - costs of third parties analysing the performance of the sub-fund; - taxes incurred in connection with the fees payable to the Management Company, Depositary and third parties, as well as the aforementioned expenses, including taxes arising in connection with management and custody activities.
+- costs and any charges that may arise in connection with the acquisition and/or use or designation of a benchmark or financial index; - costs of appointing proxies; - costs of third parties analysing the performance of the sub-fund; - costs incurred in conjunction with the acquisition and disposal of assets (transaction costs); - Taxes, especially value added tax, that are incurred in conjunction with the aforementioned expenses to be reimbursed by the sub-fund.